addsandwich/Eyeballs/README.md

 # Eyeballs Introduction
 A small python wrapper to openCV to help facilitate video transfer for robots.
+This Library is very far from fully released.
+Consider it in highly early alpha stage.
+Not all of the functionality is fully implemented.
+Currently only the most basic of video transfer is online.

+# TODO: 12-13-2023
+- Clean up testing artifacts and fully stitch the front end code to the back end.
+- Gather full required version info
+- Enable C2 channel for recovery.
+Basic implementation is created in the run functions however the commands are not flushed out
+- Enable users to read the image buffers.
+This will likely be the priority and will be done by accessing the not implemented 'read()' function
+- The read function will first become usable on the VisualCortex and will be later made accessible on the Eyeball
+- Need to remove the temporary testing hardcode for modular usage and multi-instance
+- Finish threading implementation.
+This is partially complete.

 # Eyeballs Module API Documentation